A warm welcome, your own space and a safe night’s sleep

 "IT WAS A RELAXING AND AN EASY-GOING ENVIRONMENT."

-Our service includes a warm welcome, a room to yourself, an evening meal, washing facilities, breakfast, a packed lunch if you want it and company, or a bit of space – whichever you need.
+Our service includes a warm welcome, a room to yourself, an evening meal, washing facilities, breakfast, a packed lunch and company, or a bit of space – whichever you need.
 Our co-ordinators set everything up for you and connect you to the services you need, liaising with housing advisors who can help you find safe and suitable accommodation.
-We also have an on-call service if you need it.
+We also have an on-call service if you have any questions or worries outside office hours.

 "THE BEST THING WAS HAVING MY OWN SPACE."